sneakybeaky/mod_redis/README.md

     %{DATA}         The body content of a PUT or POST request
     ${FORM:field}   The value of a form field taken from PUT or POST request.
 The request must have include the Content-Type header as application/x-www-form-urlencoded
+    ${QSA:field}   The value of a query string argument taken from the request URL

 **Method**